The Primary English Classroom Corpus

 The Primary English Classroom Corpus (PECC) is a collection of 30 transcripts from different primary classrooms in Northern Germany where English is taught as the first foreign language.
 The transcripts are based on video-recordings of the entire lessons, which were afterwards transferred to a text to make them accessible to students, teachers, and researchers.
 Each transcript renders the utterances of the teachers and their students in a sequential order as they occurred during the lesson.
 In addition, short descriptions of nonverbal actions complement the portrayal of the interactive processes, so readers are provided with a more comprehensive view of what goes on during the lesson.

-The PECC has a current word count of 78,604 words* distributed over 30 transcripts.
+The PECC has a word count of 86,346 spoken words distributed over 30 transcripts.
 It only contains spoken English contextualized in a specific classroom setting.
-The speakers are teachers who act as language instructors and pupils who are learners of English as a foreign language.
+The speakers are teachers who act as language instructors and pupils who are learners of English as a foreign language (EFL).
 The recordings took place over two years between 2013 and 2015.
-Four primary schools, eight classes, and six primary teachers participated in this project.
+Four primary schools, six primary teachers, and eight classes participated in this project.
 The majority of recordings were made in grades 3 and 4 since these are the two main years of English language instruction in German primary schools.
 In addition, six recordings show English lessons in Year 1 and 2, which were documented in a primary school that has an official permission by the Ministry of Education to start with English in Year 1.

 The following table presents on overview of the number of recordings made in each grade, including their length.